akto-api-security/tests-library/remediation/DUMMY_TRANSFER_ENCODING_HEADER.md

 ### Step 2: Implement Firewall Rules
 Make sure that your firewall is configured to block HTTP requests containing illegal headers.

-### Step 3: Update Application or Web Server

-Make sure to keep your application, web server and all related components up to date with the latest security patches and updates.

-It is worth noting that some web servers have built-in solutions to this problem, which can be utilized by simply updating to the latest version.

-## Regular Security Audit
-It's very crucial to periodically perform security audits of your application and infrastructure to detect and correct any security weakness promptly.
-This would help avert potential security threats.
-Also, subscribing to all related application, web server and OS-level security bulletins or newsletters could help you stay updated with the latest security concerns and patches.